godsonj64/AMaC-Optimizer/README.md

 # AMaC-Optimizer
+The AMaC (Adaptive Momentum and Cosine Annealing) Optimizer is a custom PyTorch optimizer that combines several advanced optimization techniques to improve training stability and performance.

+# AMaC Optimizer-Vision

 AMaC integrates multiple advanced optimization techniques into a single algorithm to enhance neural network training.
 By combining adaptive momentum estimation, cosine annealing, SWA, and other methods, AMaC achieves faster convergence, better stability, and improved generalization

-# AMaC Optimizer

-The AMaC (Adaptive Momentum and Cosine Annealing) Optimizer is a custom PyTorch optimizer that combines several advanced optimization techniques to improve training stability and performance.

 ## Features